ed-santiago/portfolio/README.md

 Access my site at ed-santiago.github.io/portfolio/

 ## About the website
 My personal website contains sections such as landing page, my portfolio, about me, skills and a contact section.
-The purpose of the website is to showcase projects I've made, my skillset and a little bit about me.
+The purpose of the website is to showcase projects I've made, my skillset and a little bit of information about me.

 ### Landing Page
 The landing page contains a short introduction about me, some links to view my other profiles and my tech stack.